Ashwood, Victoria: Former schools

-Jordanville Technical College (opened 1954) and Ashwood State School (opened 1953), both located next to Ashwood High School (opened 1958 – now Ashwood College) were both closed and the land redeveloped as a housing estate.
+Ashwood Primary School, originally known as Ashwood State School, opened in 1953 and closed at the end of 1993 when it amalgamated with Jordanville South Primary School to form Parkhill Primary School.

+Jordanville Technical School operated from 1954 until 1987, when it amalgamated with the original Ashwood High School to form Ashwood Secondary College.

 Transport

 The primary north–south roads are Warrigal Road and Huntingdale Road, while High Street Road is the primary east–west road.
 The nearest railway stations to Ashwood are Holmesglen to the west and Jordanville to the east, from the north western area of Ashwood the Ashburton railway station is the most readily accessible.
 Several bus routes connect the suburb to surrounding areas.

 Sport

 The suburb has an Australian Rules football team competing in the Southern Football League.

-Ashwood is home to the Melbourne Harlequins, a rugby union team competing in the Victorian Rugby Union premier division.

-Ashwood is also home to the Waverley Hockey Club at the Ashwood Reserve Park, which competes in the Hockey Victoria competition.
+Ashwood is home to the Melbourne Harlequins, a rugby union team competing in the Victorian Rugby Union premier division; and is home to the Waverley Hockey Club at the Ashwood Reserve Park, which competes in the Hockey Victoria competition.